 Interns have the opportunity to join an on-going or ad hoc administrative committee such as: Intern Selection, Practicum Selection or campus committees, such as the Eating Disorders Treatment Team.
 Interns will also be asked to contribute to the Fall orientation planning committee for the next cohort.

-There are occasional speakers or training that may occur in addition to the above activities.
+There are occasional speakers or training that occur throughout the year.

 Intern Process Meeting